tiayyba/CYT180_Project1/README.md

 ## Part B — Section 3: Clean & Standardize the Data

+In this section, you will clean each column of the firewall dataset to produce a consistent, analysis‑ready DataFrame.
+Apply the rules column by column as described below.
-Transform the raw firewall log into a consistent, analysis‑ready dataset by applying clearly defined cleaning rules to each column.
-All cleaning actions should be deterministic, documented, and reproducible.
+Your cleaning steps must be deterministic, documented, and reproducible.
 ### General Requirements
 - Apply cleaning **column by column** using the rules below.
 - When a value cannot be cleaned to a valid representation, set it to a **missing value** (`NaN` for non‑datetime; `NaT` for datetime).